 - Money laundering

-For example, suspected international scammer, Ray Hushpuppi is facing criminal charges for allegedly defrauding many businesses and individuals of millions of dollars through his cyber fraud and online scamming activities.
-He was arrested in Dubai and extradited to the US to face the criminal charges.
+For example, suspected international scammer, Ray Hushpuppi has been sentenced to 11 years in prison for charges of defrauding many businesses and individuals of millions of dollars through his cyber fraud and online scamming activities.
+He was arrested in Dubai and extradited to the US to face criminal charges.

 Penalties and sentencing for scamming online

 When online scammers are arrested and convicted, they face penalties such as restitution of the property they fraudulently took from their victims, and in certain instances, jail time.

 The court may choose to issue alternative sentencing to allow a person convicted of internet scamming to engage in community service rather than going to jail.